singhbrajesh4142/InterviewExperienceSharingPortal/README.md

 Advanced Features

-1. Login/SignUp using Facebook and Gmail (Use API provided by Facebook and Gmail).

-2. Implement search feature based on Company name or Student name.
+1. Implement search feature based on Company name or Student name.

-3. Student can also upload their resumes and profile picture.
+2. Student can also upload their resumes and profile picture.

-4. Implement a group chat feature.
+3. Implement a group chat feature.

-5. Send a message directly to any user.
+4. Send a message directly to any user.

-6. Categorize the posts based on company name.
+5. Categorize the posts based on company name.